A struggle for democracy!

-Social Ecology studies the impact of humans on the biosphere, the environment
+Social Ecology studies the impact of humans on the biosphere, the environment, the troposphere,

-Social Freedom is a construct that explains the interdependence of all humans in their search for survival and identity.
+Social Freedom explains the interdependence of all humans in their search for survival and identity.

 These three constructs have significant implications for our ways of life, and the education of our children.

-The discourse recognises that we are living in a world in which violence is rife, and where governments tell us what is
+The discourse recognises that we are living in a world in which violence is rife, poverty is the norm, and where governments tell us what is

 This discourse comprises a series of chapters: including